 Email should be used for most communication, especially when the recipient needs to either take an action or give a thoughtful response.
-Each team should have an email distribution group where all emails get CC’d to.
-For example, if a marketing team member is sending an email about an event, the marketing team alias should get cc’d.
+Each team has an email distribution group where all emails get CC’d to.
+For example, if a marketing team member is sending an email to the head of marketing, firstname.lastname@example.org should get cc’d.
 This way the whole team has access to all emails that they can search for and read on their own time.

 Slack should only be used for quick, urgent, and non-thoughtful communication.